spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/unified-commerce/install-the-warehouse-picking-feature.md

 {% info_block warningBox “Verification” %}

-Make sure the defined picking list strategies are applied correctly by finding them in the `spy_stock` database table.
+Make sure the defined picking list strategies have been imported to the `spy_stock` database table.

 {% endinfo_block %}

-### 4) Add translations
+## 4) Add translations

 1. Append glossary according to your configuration: